buildit/zzzss/README.md

 We're using pre and post version hooks (see package.json) to validate and push the code to the remote repo.

-The next time someone logs in to our Jenkins server and clicks "Build Now", Jenkins will publish the update to npm.
-Then any project that depends on ZZZSS will be able to make use of the updated code.
+Jenkins is configured to run the job whenever a new commit is pushed to ZZZSS's remote repository.
+At that point, the new version will be published to npm, and any project that depends on ZZZSS will be able to make use of the updated code.